plumber-cd/kubernetes-dynamic-reclaimable-pvc-controllers/examples/jenkins-kubernetes-plugin-with-build-cache/README.md

 }
 ```

 Since provisioner was implemented as a regular controller and not admission controller and Pod resources are immutable (for the most part) - `spec.volumes[].persistentVolumeClaim.claimName` must be set before the Pod is created.
+We use a random `${UUID.randomUUID()}` for that.